coach-kg/idea-garden/content/notes/inner-game-model.md

 - Outer Game

 Improve or fix your Inner Game before you expect your Outer Game to go well.
 Success starts on the inside.

+> [!question] As a simple question:
+> Are my beliefs or inner voice working for me or against me?

+Working against you -> "bad" inner game
+It works for you -> "good" inner game
+... and of course there's degrees and shades of grey.